Jump Start Your Sous Vide Cooking with our FREE Email Course!

 The gram scale is necessary to weigh the relatively small amounts of modernist ingredients used in modernist cooking recipes.
 Typical amounts used in recipes range from 0.1 to 20.0 grams.
 The gram scale should have a minimum of 0.1 gram increments.

 The American Weight Scales Black Blade Digital Pocket Scale is quite small and inexpensive.
-It can weigh up to 1000 grams in 0.1 gram increments.
-It comes bundled with two expansion trays and has a 10 year limited warranty.
+It can weigh up to 400 grams in 0.1 gram increments.

 In modernist cooking an immersion blender is needed to blend in many of the ingredients to ensure they are evenly mixed.
 A standing blender can be used but it's so much more convenient to use an immersion blender.
 It is also very useful in traditional cooking to puree sauces and soups and to make vinaigrette's and mayonnaise.
 Obtaining one with a whisk attachment will also save you a lot of work down the road.